google/crosvm/devices/src/virtio/vhost/user/snapshot_extensions.md

 Backend should restore itself to state of the snapshot provided in the request payload.
 The request will contain the exact same bytes returned from a previous VHOST_USER_SNAPSHOT request.

-The frontend must send the VHOST_USER_SET_MEM_TABLE request before VHOST_USER_RESTORE so that the backend has enough information to perform the vring restore.

-The event file descriptors for adding buffers to the vrings (normally passed via VHOST_USER_SET_VRING_KICK) are included in the ancillary data.
-The index of the file descriptor in the ancillary data is the index of the queue it belongs to.

 The one byte response should be 1 to indicate success or 0 to indicate failure.

 ## Snapshot-Restore